-With a 2000sq/ft factory area, the 3m by 1.5m Kerf RUR2000P was the only machine that would fit into the small three employee company.
-Purchased to undertake small component cutting for the quarry industry as well as structural steel parts for existing customers, the Kerf machine was initially the perfect fit.
+With a 2000sq/ft factory area, the 3m by 1.5m Kerf RUR2000P was the only machine that would fit into the small three-employee company.
+Purchased to undertake small component cutting for the quarry industry as well as structural steel parts for existing customers, the Kerf CNC plasma cutting machine was initially the perfect fit.

-The 8m by 2.5m bed machine provided the much needed capacity for cutting quarry parts such as 7m by 2m screen slides that are commonly produced.
-It also gave added capacity to take the company away from 24 hour shift production.
-However, this proved a short lived reality, as the company almost doubled turnover from £600,000 in 2015 to £1.1m in 2017.
-With two machines running 24 hours a day and operating at weekends, the company needed a third machine – and Kerf duly obliged.
+The 8m by 2.5m bed machine provided the much-needed capacity for cutting quarry parts such as 7m by 2m screen slides that are commonly produced.
+It also gave added capacity to take the company away from 24-hour shift production.
+However, this proved a short-lived reality, as the company almost doubled turnover from £600,000 in 2015 to £1.1m in 2017.
+With two machines running 24 hours a day and operating at weekends, the company needed a third CNC plasma cutting table – and Kerf duly obliged.

 In August 2018 the third Kerf machine arrived, another 8m by 2.5m RUR3000P plasma cutting machine with a Lincoln Electric Spirit II 275amp UltraSharp plasma cutting system.
-“We bought the third Kerf machine to alleviate the capacity issue and once again move from 24 hour production to single shift manufacture.
+“We bought the third Kerf machine to alleviate the capacity issue and once again move from 24-hour production to single shift manufacture.
 We have grown our staff from 3 to 15 and our turnover has almost quadrupled to £2m in just three years.
 It is the reliability and service of Kerf that has given us the confidence to grow whilst ensuring we can still meet the short lead-times of our customers.

-We can order parts or consumables from Kerf and we are guaranteed next day delivery; likewise an engineer can be with us very quickly – as Kerf appreciates how essential the machines are to meeting the needs of our customers.”
+We can order parts or consumables from Kerf and we are guaranteed next day delivery; likewise, an engineer can be with us very quickly – as Kerf appreciates how essential the machines are to meeting the needs of our customers.”

 Kerf Is Critical In Growth Strategy